segmentio/segment-docs/src/connections/destinations/destination-filters.md

 To filter out events from warehouses, use Selective Sync.

-#### I don't see a `name` property at the top level of my events to filter on "event name".
+#### I don't see a *name* property at the top level of my events to filter on *event* name".

-Generally, only Track calls have "name" properties, which correspond to the "Event" field in an event.
+Generally, only Track calls have *name* properties, which correspond to the *event* field in an event.

 #### How can I find out when new Destination Filters have been added or removed?

-The activity feed shows the action, date, and user who performed the action when a Destination Filter is created, modified, enabled, disabled, or deleted.
-You can also subscribe to notifications for any of these changes in the Activity Feed settings page.
+The Activity Feed shows the action, date, and user who performed the action when a Destination Filter is created, modified, enabled, disabled, or deleted.
+You can also subscribe to notifications for any of these changes in the **Activity Feed** settings page.

-The Activity Feed shows the user, date, and action performed when a Destination Filter is created, modified, enabled, disabled, or deleted.

 #### Why am I getting a permissions denied error when I try to save a filter?

-You must have write access to save and edit filters; read permission allows viewing and testing access only.
+You must have write access to save and edit filters.
+Read permission only allows viewing and testing access.

 #### How can I test my filter?